AliOKeeffe/mindyoga/README.md

 ## Design

+### Imagery
+The imagery used on the Mind Yoga site is very important to the overall experience of the user.
+A nature theme is consistantly used across all imagery with lots of green foliage and forest scenes.
+This gives the sense of grounding in nature which has great benefits for mental health and is intended to invoke a sense of calm in the user.
+The colour green is also important as this ties into the main colour scheme of the site.

 ### Colours
-The two main colours used are green and white.
+The colour scheme of the website is white and green with varying shades of green used to tie in with the nature imagery.
+A dark grey font is used which has a good contrast with the light green and white backgrounds making it easy to read.

 ### Fonts
-The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+The Montserrat font is the main font used throughout the whole website with Sans Serif as the backup font in case for any reason the font isn't being imported into the site correctly.

-### Imagery
-The imagery used on the Mind Yoga site is very important to the overall experience of the user.
-A nature theme is consistantly used across all imagery with lots of green foliage forest scenes.  grounding in nature and invoke a sense of calm in the user.
-The colour green is also imporant as this ties into the overall colour scheme of the site.

-## Colours, Fonts and Imagery
 ## Wireframes
+Wireframes were produced using Balsamiq.

 ## Features
 - ### Navigation